emanuelespiritowork/PRISTAR-GEOSPEC/README.md

 #Yulun Wu @ Ottawa University https://github.com/yulunwu8/tmart/blob/main/tmart/AEC/read_PRISMA_vaa.py distributed under GPL-3.0 license

-#Spirito et al., 2026, Trends in Earth Observation, Volume IV, https://aitonline.org/wp-content/uploads/2026/07/Smart-Earth-Observation-for-a-Sustainable-Future.pdf
+#Spirito et al., 2026, Trends in Earth Observation, Volume IV, https://aitonline.org/wp-content/uploads/2026/07/Smart-Earth-Observation-for-a-Sustainable-Future.pdf distributed under Creative Commons AttributionNo Derivatives 4.0 International License

 # HOW TO INSTALL IT
 Download docker from https://www.docker.com/products/docker-desktop/.
 Install it and install WSL using the Docker procedure.
 After the installation is finished, restart your PC and open Docker.
 Download PRISTAR-GEOSPEC Release v0.9.0-beta and after unzipping this will be your `config_folder`.
 The maximum RAM used should be increased in the Docker configuration file.
 Create a file in `C:\Users\<your_users>\.wslconfig` and write inside: